iamdonovan/iamdonovan.github.io/docs/gee/tutorials/classification/unsupervised.rst

     :align: center
     :alt: closeup of Harrat Khaybar, the study area for this tutorial.

-*Unsupervised classification* is a classification technique where we have little to no input to the classification routine.
-Instead, the classification algorithm determines how to group, or "cluster," pixels, based on their properties.
+|br| *Unsupervised classification* is a classification technique where we have little to no input to the classification routine.
+Instead,
+the classification algorithm determines how to group, or "cluster," pixels, based on their properties.

 It's important to note that the classes output by an unsupervised classification have no meaning, in the sense that they're only